 During the installation any repairs needed to the timber sub-frames can be carried out by us or your nominated builder.

-Installation consists of removing the transom, mullion and sash sections, making good and retaining the surrounding frame.
+Installation for insert windows consists of removing the transom, mullion and sash sections, making good and retaining the surrounding frame.

-PVCu or aluminium inserts are made to your configuration and installed, all of which is carried out on site.
+PVCu inserts are made to your configuration and installed, all of which is carried out on site.

-As with PVCu and aluminium, if your frames (even double hung) are in good order they can be modified to accept double glazing.
+As with PVCu, if your frames (even double hung) are in good order they can be modified to accept double glazing.
 If not, replacements can be supplied.

 This process consists of the removal of your windows, deglazing them and machining them to accept the new doubled glazed units.
 The frames are then sanded down and pre-primed ready for reglazing.
 The glass units are then sealed into the frames with paintable silicone and new external timber beads ready for a top coat of paint.